 - From Paris: Skip-the-Line Versailles Palace Tour by Train, Plus Musical Fountains/Gardens Show (on days when offered)

 Prefer to travel to Versailles and explore on your own?
-Get a Versailles Palace & Gardens "Passport" Ticket that includes the shows on days when they are available.
+Get a Versailles Palace & Gardens Full Access Ticket that includes the shows on days when they are available.

-But if you have time, check them out because they are usually excellent and you're likely to see collections you might not encounter elsewhere.
+Most people skip them because there's so much else to see and do, but if you have time, check them out because they are usually excellent and you're likely to see things you might not encounter elsewhere.

 Find out about best ways to tour Versailles Palace from Paris